eivind-throndsen-private/touch-weather/README.md

 # Touch Weather Meteogram

 This is a hobbyist project to display the upcoming weather forecast on a Logitech Squeezebox Touch.
-The script periodically downloads a meteogram (a infographic that shows the weather fore cast) from [yr.no](https://www.yr.no/) and processes it into a PNG image suitable for display on the Squeezebox Touch.
-It should be possible to adapt this approach to generate weather forecast excerpts files for display on screen savers, boards etc. Please be gentle on the yr.no servers, it is a great publicly funded resource with no ad funding.
-This script currently fetches the forecast once every hour.
+The meteogram.py script periodically downloads a meteogram (a infographic that shows the weather forecast) from [yr.no](https://www.yr.no/) and processes it into a PNG image suitable for display on the Squeezebox Touch.

+It should be possible to adapt this approach to generate weather forecast excerpts files for display on screen savers, boards etc.

 ## Features

-- Downloads weather forecast SVG for your location.
+- Downloads weather forecast SVG for your location (location for the SVG URL is configurable).
 - Converts the SVG to PNG and crops it to display the next 24 hours.
 - Outputs a 480 x 272 PNG image optimized for the Squeezebox Touch screen.
 - Runs inside a Docker container for easy deployment.